 - Renovate existing basement floors, particularly earth floors;

 - Install a sub-slab depressurization system that will suck out and exhaust the radon outside – this is typically done by a contractor.

 The effectiveness of these methods will depend on the level of radon in the home and characteristics of the home.
 As each house is unique, a qualified or certified contractor can assess your home and recommend one or several mitigation techniques.

-The work should be done by an experienced contractor who has received proper training from a certified organization.
+The work should be done by a C-NRPP-certified contractor who has received proper training from a certified organization.
 Expect the work to cost anywhere from $500 to $3,000.

 For new homes